DanielT/a2ltool/manual/src/index.md

 a2ltool is a command line utility that helps you work with a2l files.

-A2l files describe measurement variables and tunable parameters of an embedded device (typically: an automotive ECU).
+A2L files describe measurement variables and tunable parameters of an embedded device (typically: an automotive ECU).

 ## Features

 You can:

-- create a2l files from scatch
+- create A2L files from scratch
 - merge multiple a2l files
 - update the information in an a2l file based debug info of the software
 - delete existing elements